$\tau \to \ell +$ invisible through invisible-savvy collider variables

 Before presenting our main analysis, we collect details about our setup.
 We generate $e^+ e^- \to \tau^+ \tau^-$ using {\tt MadGraph}.
 Tag-side decays and backgrounds are obtained through {\tt TauDecay} \cite{Hagiwara:2012vz}, whereas signal-side decays are populated as phase space through {\tt ROOT}.
 We generate about $1.5\cdot 10^7$ events per process.
-In order to populate the phase space in a similar way as Ref. \cite{Tenchini:2020njf}, we apply the cut $0.8 \le T \le 0.99$ on the thrust scalar.\footnote{We also inspected the effect of including further cuts on the total visible energy and on the invariant mass of the 3-prong system, used in the Belle-II analysis \cite{Tenchini:2020njf} for the suppression of reducible backgrounds, and found it to be negligible in our case.} Momentum smearing due to detector effects is typically $\lesssim 1$\%\footnote{This holds to the extent that visible tracks have a $p_T > 0.2$ GeV/c.
-Event distributions are mostly populated for $p_T$ above this threshold \cite{BelleIITrackingGroup:2020hpx}.} and we safely neglect this effect.
+In order to populate the phase space in a similar way as Ref. \cite{Tenchini:2020njf}, we apply the cut $0.8 \le T \le 0.99$ on the thrust scalar.
+We also inspected the effect of including further cuts on the total visible energy and on the invariant mass of the 3-prong system, used in the Belle-II analysis \cite{Tenchini:2020njf} for the suppression of reducible backgrounds, and found it to be negligible in our case.
+Momentum smearing due to detector effects is typically $\lesssim 1$\% and we safely neglect this effect.
+To be more exact, event distributions are vastly more populated for $p_T > 0.2$ GeV/c \cite{BelleIITrackingGroup:2020hpx}, which is the region where the below-1\% momentum-smearing figure holds.
 Our numerical analysis uses the public library {\tt YAM2}~\cite{Park:2020bsu} and the {\tt TMVA} \cite{Hocker:2007ht} class available in {\tt ROOT}.
 We restrict to phase-space decays for comparison with Ref. \cite{Tenchini:2020njf}, and also for the following reason.
-The variables discussed above are, to first approximation, insensitive to the angular distribution of the new particle.
+The variables discussed above are insensitive to the angular distribution of the new particle.
 The cuts implemented to mimic the search in Ref.~\cite{Tenchini:2020njf} will not modify angular distributions either, as these cuts affect invariant masses or momentum magnitudes.
-We thus expect our results to apply equally to the case of an ALP and of a hidden photon, with coupling chirality whatever.
-A separate, interesting question would be to construct ``invisible-spin-savvy'' variables, which exploit MAOS or thrust momenta in spin-sensitive kinematic variables, in order to tell apart different coupling assumptions.
+We also note that, since our decay of interest is $2$-body, the decay amplitude is isotropic and so is the differential decay rate \cite{Zyla:2020zbs}.
+As a consequence, our results apply equally to the case of an ALP and of a hidden photon, with coupling chirality whatever.
+A separate, interesting question would be to construct ``invisible-spin-savvy'' variables, which exploit MAOS or thrust momenta in spin-sensitive kinematic variables (as in e.g. \cite{Guadagnoli:2013xia}), in order to tell apart different coupling assumptions.